unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### MOBILE
 You are exceptionally speedy and agile.
 You gain the following benefits:
 - Your speed increases by 10 feet.
-- When you use the Dash action, difficult terrain doesn’t cost you extra movement on that turn.
+- When you use the Dash action, difficult terrain doesn't cost you extra movement on that turn.
-- When you make a melee attack against a creature, you don’t provoke opportunity attacks from that creature for the rest of the turn, whether you hit or not.
+- When you make a melee attack against a creature, you don't provoke opportunity attacks from that creature for the rest of the turn, whether you hit or not.

 #### MODERATELY ARMORED